jkvaternik/spreadsheetsOOD/README.txt

 ASSIGNMENT 6:

+Methods to add for view related to callbacks:
+- addActionListener()
+- addMouseListener()
+- highlightCell()

 Changes from Assignment 5:
 - Previously, we handled re-evaluation on get time (when you got the contents of a cell) rather than set time (when you set the contents of a cell).
 We changed that for this assignment as we realized